blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/core.md

 ```

 **`preflightNotifications`**
 Notify can be used to deliver standard notifications along with preflight information by passing a `PreflightNotificationsOptions` object to the `preflightNotifications` action.
-This will return a a promise that resolves to the transaction hash (if `sendTransaction` resolves the transaction hash and is successful), the internal notification id (if no `sendTransaction` function is provided) or return nothing if an error occurs or `sendTransaction` is not provided or doesn't resolve to a string.
+This will return a promise that resolves to the transaction hash (if `sendTransaction` resolves the transaction hash and is successful), the internal notification id (if no `sendTransaction` function is provided) or return nothing if an error occurs or `sendTransaction` is not provided or doesn't resolve to a string.

 Preflight event types include